Ever visited a place that you liked so much that you didn’t want to leave? Me too.

 My daughter already has her celebrity home tour picked out.
 She’s hoping to meet several YouTube millionaires I’ve never heard of.
 Kids!

 The promise of adventure pushes us out the door toward our next destination.
 We often have no idea what it will be like, but we’re curious and open to new experiences.
+As much as wel love the warmer weather, we also love Alaska.
 I also know that my time with the kids is short.
 They grow up quickly and move on, and soon I will be on this journey alone.
 I want every moment to be special.

 End on a high note